Prosecutor challenges Florida governor’s right to take cases

 During last year’s election Ayala received more than $1 million in support from a Washington-based political action committee with ties to liberal Hungarian-born U.S. billionaire George Soros.

-Ayala, Florida’s first elected African-American state attorney, has come under fire since announcing last month she wouldn’t seek the death penalty against Markeith Loyd or any other defendant.
+Ayala, Florida’s first African-American state attorney, has come under fire since announcing last month she wouldn’t seek the death penalty, in its current structure, against Markeith Loyd, or any other defendant.
 Loyd is charged with killing an Orlando police lieutenant earlier this year and his pregnant ex-girlfriend late last year.

+Ayala said she would consider changing her mind only if the death-penalty system changes so it doesn’t drag out for years and delay a sense of closure for victims’ families.

 After Ayala’s announcement, Scott removed almost two dozen death-penalty cases from her office, and re-assigned them to another prosecutor.
 That prosecutor, Brad King, also was named a defendant in the federal lawsuit.